Intensive support to inform sustainable systems change

 In 2025, we will launch three Action Research Partnerships aligned to the following focus areas:

-• Revising existing career pathways to incorporate experience—Cohort of 3-4 states: recruitment to begin May 2025
+- Revising existing career pathways to incorporate experience—Cohort of 3-4 states: now recruiting (see information below) to launch in July 2025.

 New Mexico Pilot